ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/cpp/cpp_packethandler.md

 - Detailed Description

-   This function is not available with the Dynamixel Protocol 1.0.
+   This function is not available with the DYNAMIXEL Protocol 1.0.
 It returns `COMM_NOT_AVAILABLE` status.

 ##### syncWriteTxOnly